Derek Bourgeois

 In September 1984, he gave up his university post to become the Musical Director of the National Youth Orchestra of Great Britain.
 In 1988, he founded the National Youth Chamber Orchestra of Great Britain which held its first course in the Summer of 1989.
 In 1990, he was appointed Artistic Director of the Bristol Philharmonic Orchestra.

 He left the National Youth Orchestra in August 1993 to become the Director of Music of St Paul's Girls' School in London.
-He retired to Mallorca in July, 2002 where he now lives as a full-time composer.
+He retired to Mallorca in July, 2002, then to the UK in 2009, where he composed full time.

 Works for Winds